Mohamed-Yuta/Mohamed-Yuta/README.md

-- 👋 Hi, I’m Allali Mohamed Amine , Back-end Developer
+- 👋 Hi, I’m Allali Mohamed Amine , Back-end Developer / GIS Engineering Student at University of FSTT
 - 💞️ I’m looking to collaborate on Spring Boot and React projects to create innovative and scalable web applications.
 - 📫 How to reach me allali.mohamedamine22@gmail.com